OctopusDeploy/blog/blog/2017-06/octopus-ansible.md

 ## Conclusion

+The end result of this process is a EC2 "worker" instance that can be used to run Ansible scripts on behalf of Octopus, and an example of an Ansible script that deploys a Windows server instance.

-I've showed you how to run a very simple Ansible script to create and initalize a Windows server in AWS.
-I hope you can see how easy it is to deploy your infrastructure as code, taking advantage of all the management features in Octopus that developers take for granted.
+I hope you can see how easy it is to deploy your infrastructure as code, and how you can then build on this to take advantage of all the management features in Octopus that developers take for granted.